lidofinance/k8s-helm-charts-template/README.md

 When OpenBao injection is enabled, the chart keeps `automountServiceAccountToken: false` and adds a dedicated projected ServiceAccount token volume for the injected OpenBao agent.
+The token carries a fixed `openbao` JWT audience matching the OpenBao Kubernetes auth role, so it is not a valid kube-apiserver credential; the audience is owned by infra and is not chart-configurable.
 The application containers do not mount this token unless you explicitly add that mount yourself.

 **Example configuration:**